bekk/react-native-workshop/README.md

 Finally, checkout branch `exercise-1` for the first task.

+##Tips

+* Redux with Thunk have already been set up and connected with the correct props in the components you have to implement.
+* All components have prop types set.
+Proptypes ensures that components are used correctly.
+Use it to see what you have to work with when you are implementing a component

 ##1.
 Create a New Message View

 Your first task is to create a view in which the user can input a username and a message.
 The screenshots below show roughly how your app should look like after completing this task.
 Focus on functionality in a)-c).
 In d) you'll improve the design.